UK insurers fear enforced cover for flood risk

 The stand-off comes amid severe floods across England and Wales that have claimed four lives, according to media reports.

-Property damage could cost insurers 1 billion pounds, their biggest flood claims bill in five years, accountants PricewaterhouseCoopers estimate.
+Property damage could cost insurers 1 billion pounds ($1.60 billion), their biggest flood claims bill in five years, accountants PricewaterhouseCoopers estimate.

 "I think the government could legislate, that's clearly an option open to them," said Mohammad Khan, an insurance partner at accountants PricewaterhouseCoopers.